pippim/pippim.github.io/programs/mserve.md

 | DISCID           | CDDB Free Disc ID                                             |
 | MUSICBRAINZ_DISC | MusicBrainz Disc ID                                           |

-Besides these ID3 tags, **mserve** SQL stores metadata for:
+Besides these Metadata tags, **mserve** SQL stores metadata for:

-- AlbumDate - The date the album was released
+- *AlbumDate* - The date the album was released
-- PlayCount - How many times music file was played > 80% of it's duration
+- *PlayCount* - How many times music file was played > 80% of it's duration
-- LastPlayTime - Date and time song was last played > 80 %
+- *LastPlayTime* - Date and time song was last played > 80 %
-- Rating - Future feature not implemented
+- *Rating* - Future feature not implemented
-- Hyperlink - Future feature
+- *Hyperlink* - Future feature

 When **mserve** first discovers a song it takes a "snapshot" of the file's:

-- OsAccessTime - Last access time
+- *OsAccessTime* - Last access time
-- OsModifyTime - Last modification time
+- *OsModifyTime* - Last modification time
-- OsChangeTime - Last time permissions were changed
+- *OsChangeTime* - Last time permissions were changed
-- OsFileSize - Size of file in bytes
+- *OsFileSize* - Size of file in bytes

 When file times are updated by the Operating System, they are **NOT** refreshed in **mserve** SQL database.
+A side-effect of this is **mserve** can reset all files last access time when a program like *Rhythm Box* reads every song file and resets last access time to current time.
+See `sql.py` for examples of "fixing" stuff.

 ## Renaming Artists, Albums and Song files After Encoding

 Sometimes the on-line databases contain errors.
-For example, on a three CD Greatest Hits collection, are these Album names:
+For example, on a three CD Greatest Hits collection, you will find these Album names:

 - Greatest Hits Of The 80's [Disc 2]
 - Greatest Hits Of The 80's Vol. 1